Gauge theories from scattering amplitudes with minimal assumptions: Introduction

 which is the Jacobi identity for the structure constants $f_{ab}^{c}$ of a Lie group.

-The reality of $-if_{ab}^{c}$ is justified in \cite{Benincasa:2007xk,Schuster:2008nh,McGady:2013sga} by assuming invariance under parity P (spacial inversion).
-Regarding the symmetry of $f$ under index permutations, the relevant kinematic factor is antisymmetric under exchange of the momenta of the $+$ helicity gluons; Bose symmetry then forces $f_{ab}^{c}$ to be antisymmetric under the exchange $a\leftrightarrow b$.
-However, invoking crossing symmetry, the standard understanding (see for instance~\cite{Benincasa:2007xk,Schuster:2008nh,McGady:2013sga,Schwartz:2013pla,Arkani-Hamed:2017jhn,Cheung:2017pzi}) is that $f$ is antisymmetric under exchange of all indices, including $c$.
+The equality $\bar{f}^{ab}_c=-f_{ab}^c$ can be justified by assuming invariance under parity P, as done in ~\cite{Benincasa:2007xk,Schuster:2008nh,McGady:2013sga}.
+The reality of $-if_{ab}^{c}$ also follows from this assumption, since, as long as CPT symmetry is present, it implies invariance under time reversal T.\footnote{For massless particles, the distinction between P and CP is essentially linguistic.
+Most of the time we will speak of CP.} Regarding the symmetry of $f$ under index permutations, the relevant kinematic factor is antisymmetric under exchange of the momenta of the $+$ helicity gluons; Bose symmetry then forces $f_{ab}^{c}$ to be antisymmetric under the exchange $a\leftrightarrow b$.
+However, the standard understanding (see for instance~\cite{Benincasa:2007xk,Schuster:2008nh,McGady:2013sga,Schwartz:2013pla,Arkani-Hamed:2017jhn,Cheung:2017pzi}) is that $f$ is antisymmetric under exchange of all indices, including $c$.

 We argue, however, that it is not possible to make any general connection between what are fundamentally two different sets of indices: the colors of in-going particles with positive helicity ($ab$), and the color of an in-going particle with negative helicity ($c$).
-Note that crossing symmetry relates in- and out-states at the amplitude level, not in- and in-states.
+Note that crossing symmetry~\cite{Eden:1966dnq,Hannesdottir:2022bmo} relates in- and out-states at the amplitude level, not in- and in-states.
 So, even if it helps in reducing the different types of indices from four (in $+$, in $-$, out $+$, out $-$) to two (in $+$, in $-$), it does not reduce the number to one.
 Besides, the full antisymmetry of $f$ cannot be a basis-independent property, as a general unitary rotation $U$ in color space,

 spoils this feature if it ever was present in some basis.
-Such transformations of one-particle states, which are allowed in a quantum theory, do not change the kinematics due to the degeneracy of masses.
+Such transformations of one-particle states, which are allowed in a quantum theory and are described below more precisely, do not change the kinematics due to the degeneracy of masses.

-Concerning parity, it would be interesting to study theories with spin 1 particles in full generality, and for that one must set aside this assumption.
-Note also that even if parity symmetry implies the reality of $-if$ in a basis associated to the precise definition of this discrete symmetry, this does not help in proving the complete antisymmetry of $f$ in that basis (or in another one).
+Concerning parity or time reversal, it would be interesting to study theories with spin 1 particles in full generality, and for that one must set aside such assumptions.
+Note also that even if parity implies $\bar{f}=-f$ and the reality of $-if$ in a basis associated to its precise definition, this does not help in proving the complete antisymmetry of $f$ in that basis (or in another one).